-This page will keep a running list of products, services and other various things that I’m a fan of.
+This page keeps a running list of various products, services and other things that I’m a fan of.

-I will only recommend stuff I use personally or genuinely approve of.
-And I’ll update this page if anything changes.
+Only stuff that I use personally or genuinely approve of will make this page.
+And I’ll update this if anything changes.

 Some things listed here contain affiliate links.
 For the ones that do, this blog will receive a credit or commission, if you choose to signup or purchase using the link provided.
 So thank you in advance, I really appreciate it!